bespinian/blog/content/posts/efficient-navigation-in-vim.md

 abc def-ghi-jkl mno
 ```

-with the cursor currently on the `g` character, to get to a specific target character pressing the following commands would be the most efficient way to do so:
+with the cursor currently on the `g` character, pressing the following commands is the most efficient way to get to a specific target character:

 | Target Character | Command    |
 | ---------------- | ---------- |